HistoricEngland/H.API/HGRSchemaDocumentation.md

 ### Attribute: `record.objectFinds.*.period`
 **CORE HGR attribute or OPTIONAL attribute**: OPTIONAL\
-**Mandatory in HGR**: Y (if attribute startDate and endDate have been omitted, if 'UNCERTAIN' then attribute startDate and endDate must have been omitted)\
+**Mandatory in HGR**: Y (if `record.objectFinds` attribute is present AND if attribute startDate and endDate have been omitted, if 'UNCERTAIN' then attribute startDate and endDate must have been omitted)\
 **Data Type**: String\
 **Description**: The name given to the period when an event in the history of a Heritage Asset is thought to have occurred, or the archaeological period to which it is thought to belong (MIDAS).
 Most significantly the period of manufacture, deposition or death (for biological materials).\
 **Validation Rules**: alpha\